kanisterio/kanister/docs/tutorial.rst

 ********

 In this tutorial you'll deploy a simple application in Kubernetes.
-We'll start by invoking by invoking a trivial Kanister action, then incrementally use more of Kanister's features to manage the application's data.
+We'll start by invoking a trivial Kanister action, then incrementally use more of Kanister's features to manage the application's data.

 .. contents:: Tutorial Overview